-- suitability of controls proposed by the applicant to restrict the spread and persistence of the GM wheat and barley plants and their genetic material - GM wheat and barley have limited ability to survive outside of cultivation - GM wheat and barley volunteers could be controlled by various standard weed management methods.
+- none of the GM plant material would be used for human food or animal feed - limits on the size and duration of the proposed release - suitability of controls proposed by the applicant to restrict the spread and persistence of the GM wheat and barley plants and their genetic material - GM wheat and barley have limited ability to survive outside of cultivation - GM wheat and barley volunteers could be controlled by various standard weed management methods.

-188. Therefore, risks to the health and safety of people, or the environment, from the proposed release of the GM wheat and barley plants into the environment are considered to be negligible.
+186. Therefore, risks to the health and safety of people, or the environment, from the proposed release of the GM wheat and barley plants into the environment are considered to be negligible.
 The Risk Analysis Framework (OGTR, 2013), which guides the risk assessment and risk management process, defines negligible risks as risks of no discernible concern with no present need to invoke actions for mitigation.
 Therefore, no additional controls are required to treat these negligible risks.
-Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment 2.
+Hence, the Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment.